broodminder/userguide/en/docs/data_interpretation.md

 90F was taken as a threshold to determine brood/queen presence.
 The hive inspections confirmed open brood presence in the boxes indicated in green above and no or very little capped brood in the boxes shown in red.

-3)Hive Reconfiguration and Consolidation
+3. Hive Reconfiguration and Consolidation

 The following actions will be taken or were taken already:

-Hive 1: Queenless hive.
+- Hive 1: Queenless hive.
 The two boxes will be combined with hives 4 and 6.
 Hive 1 will be closed for the winter.

-Hive 3: No configuration change
+- Hive 3: No configuration change

-Hive 4: Combine brood from both boxes to the bottom box.
+- Hive 4: Combine brood from both boxes to the bottom box.
 This creates a smaller brood location, easier to keep warm

-Hive 5: No configuration change
+- Hive 5: No configuration change

-Hive 6: Move brood to the bottom box
+- Hive 6: Move brood to the bottom box

-Hive 7: No configuration change
+- Hive 7: No configuration change

 All live hives will get a 20lb sugar board with top entrance.
 This will take care of the missing resources.
 They also get a 2" Styrofoam hive top insulation.
 Bottom entrances will be reduced to ¾" width, screened bottom boards will be closed and the Boardman entrance feeders will be removed.

 Good night girls.
 Sleep well and see you in the spring!

-All detailed charts from these hives can be viewed in the demo account of MyBroodMinder.com, use link below
+All detailed charts from these hives can be viewed in the demo account of MyBroodMinder.com, use link below:

 [http://app.MyBroodMinder.com/apiary/detail/bEz8YnexZpjyiMd6s7lSFvqGVKkaIAP5](http://app.beekeeping.io/apiary/detail/bEz8YnexZpjyiMd6s7lSFvqGVKkaIAP5)